Cataract Surgery for Adults

 - You may have dull pain, aching, or a scratchy feeling in your eye.
 Take acetaminophen (Tylenol®) for relief.
 If your pain is not controlled by Tylenol®, call your doctor.

-- Please have your eye drop prescriptions filled and start using them either when you get home or the next day as you have been told.
+- Please have your eye drop prescriptions filled and use them as instructed.

 - You may shower or bathe as usual.
 Be careful not to get soap into your eyes.